NHS and private ultrasound scans during pregnancy

 All pregnant women in England, Scotland, Wales and Northern Ireland should be offered at least two ultrasound scans on the NHS as part of their antenatal appointments schedule.

 You might be offered more than two scans – for example, if there are concerns about your health or your baby’s growth.
 But for most women having straightforward, healthy pregnancies, the early pregnancy scan and the anomaly scan are all that are recommended.

 The early pregnancy scan

-Taking place between 8 and 14 weeks, the early pregnancy scan, or dating scan, is your first pregnancy scan.
+Taking place between 8 and 14 weeks, the early pregnancy scan, or dating scan, is your first pregnancy ultrasound.

 The dating scan will establish how far along you are and give you an estimated due date.
 It will check whether you’re expecting one baby or more and that your baby is developing as it should be at this stage.

 You should also be offered an antenatal screening test for Down’s syndrome and other chromosomal abnormalities at this stage.
 This is called the combined test, because it involves a blood test as well as the scan, and can be carried out between 10 and 14 weeks.
 It’s also sometimes referred to as the NT (nuchal translucency) scan.